 Shielding your outdoor TV cabinet from rain is necessary to prevent damage to the device—and electrical shock to you.

-Indoor TVs aren’t designed for outdoor use and installing one outside likely will void your warranty, as well as shorten the TV’s life.
+Indoor TVs aren’t designed for outdoor use and installing one outside likely will void your warranty, as well as shorten the television’s life.
 Your best bet is to purchase a waterproof outdoor TV, which is usually twice as expensive as an indoor model, but provides peace of mind.
-Or, you can purchase a TV enclosure that helps the device withstand extreme temperatures and precipitation.
+Or, you can purchase a waterproof TV enclosure that helps the device withstand extreme temperatures and precipitation.

-As for keeping rain out of the cabinet, Lipford applies some peel-and-stick roofing starter strip to the top.
+As for keeping rain out of the TV cabinet, Lipford applies some peel-and-stick roofing starter strip to the top.
 It will overlap the front edge.

 6. Add a roof.